 Becoming a code master is what we at Finxter want for you.
 Furthermore, we want you to achieve this with minimal effort only by committing to a simple process.
 We know: If you are like most of our users, you can not commit full-time to learning to code.

 Fortunately, this is not needed.
-A quiet habit is much better than a loud event.
+A small habit is much better than a great event.
 Learn 5 minutes every day and not a single whole weekend.
 True learning is a process, not an event.

 To help you reach your goal on the side, we have created the Finxter loop, a daily 5-minute habit.
 Solve a puzzle a day and enjoy the release of endorphins into your brain when solving it.
 Commit to this single habit and your Python skills will expand rapidly.

 “Be a server, not a client!”

-Christian is working as a doctoral computer science researcher in the area of distributed systems in Stuttgart, Germany.
+Christian worked as a doctoral computer science researcher in the area of distributed systems in Stuttgart, Germany.
 He has taught many students in computer science, graph theory, and distributed systems.
 His passions are writing, reading, and coding.
 Christian’s mission is to serve aspiring coders through Finxter and help them to boost their skills.